 To improve cash management, cash received by the School District is pooled.
 Monies for all funds are maintained in this pool.
 Individual fund integrity is maintained through School District records.
-Interest in the pool is presented as "Equity in Pooled Cash and Investments" on the financial statements.
+Interest in the pool is presented as "Equity in Pooled Cash and Cash Investments" on the financial statements.

-During fiscal year 2015, investments were limited to STAR Ohio, certificates of deposit, a cash fund and federal securities.
-STAR Ohio is an investment pool, managed by the State Treasurer's Office, which allows governments within the State to pool their funds for investment purposes.
-STAR Ohio is not registered with the SEC as an investment company but does operate in a manner consistent with Rule 2a7 of the Investment Company Act of 1940.
-Investments in STAR Ohio are valued at STAR Ohio's share price, which is the price for which the investment could be sold on June 30, 2015.
+During fiscal year 2016, investments were limited to STAR Ohio, certificates of deposit, a cash fund and federal securities.
+STAR Ohio (the State Treasury Asset Reserve of Ohio), is an investment pool managed by the State Treasurer's Office which allows governments within the State to pool their funds for investment purposes.
+STAR Ohio is not registered with the SEC as an investment company, but has adopted Governmental Accounting Standards Board (GASB), Statement No. 79, "Certain External Investment Pools and Pool Participants."
+The School District measures their investment in STAR Ohio at the net asset value (NAV) per share provided by STAR Ohio.
+The NAV per share is calculated on an amortized cost basis that provides an NAV per share that approximates fair value.